ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Lack of ability to scope-down the key attestation contents could, in some scenarios, constitute a privacy violation.
 This motivates the design choice for a key attestation request mechanism.
 The same objective could have been accomplished via a selective disclosure mechanism.
-However, since a request is necessary to transmit the attestation nonce to the HSM, a standardized request format fits the use case better and is generally simpler.
+However, since a request is necessary to transmit the nonce to the HSM, a standardized request format fits the use case better and is generally simpler.